 Sad though, is the face of the visitor who had too much to imbibe (even if it wasn’t alcohol) and had to get out the sleeping bag to don warm clothes and make a bathroom visit in the wee small, freezing hours of the night, only to return and go through the whole undressing and back into-the-bag-again process.
 It’s not surprising that some just don’t make it back down from the lodge situated several yards away outside and end up spending the rest of their night’s sleep in the heated locker room area.
 We were quite glad we’d limited the kids as to how much hot chocolate they’d had the night before.

 At weekend’s close, this writer and family headed to a cozy 50ºF back home.
-Snow boots and thermals packed away, we were surprised to miss the Ice Hotel and all it had to offer.
+We packed our snow boots and thermals away, surprised to miss the Ice Hotel and all it had to offer.
 “Awesome.
 I never knew they could do so much with ice,” said my 10-year-old daughter, Christine.
 The kids were quite happy as they got bragging rights with all their friends at school for actually sleeping in a hotel made of ice.

 A million more visitors have come to the chilly attraction for the tour alone.
-There are six guided tours daily, in French or English, priced at CAD$45 for a family of four, or CAD$18 adult, CAD$16 students and seniors, CAD$9 ages 6-12 and free for under-5s.
-There are also reduced rates for visitors after 8pm, special packages that include a hot meal or a drink at the Ice Bar, and the option to add on activities such as snowshoeing and sledding for a CAD$5 equipment rental fee.
-If you fall in love with the place as we did, you can buy a Season Pass for just CAD$10 more than the price of your tour.
+There are several guided tours daily, in French or English; free for under-5s.
+There are also reduced tour rates for visitors after 8pm.
+Look for special packages that include a hot meal or a drink at the Ice Bar.
+With active kids, choose the Valcartier activities option.
+If you fall in love with the place as we did, you can buy a Valcartier Season Pass.

 Note that tours are a huge part of the hotel’s revenue, so rooms are open to the public during the day and til 8pm, though the public may enjoy the grounds and popular bar till midnight.
 Overnight guests get exclusive access to their room between the hours of 9pm and 8:30am.
 With so much going on outside and in other parts of the hotel, this is more than ample time.
 And don’t forget to inquire about weddings and other ceremonies in the popular frozen chapel.

-Check with the Quebec Province tourist office (877/266-5687 or 877-BONJOUR) in mid-November for the tentative opening dates of the annual Ice Hotel.
+Check with the Quebec Province tourist office in mid-November for the tentative opening dates of the annual Ice Hotel.
 Their helpful staff will help you plan other, pre- or post-freeze fun for your winter weekend.

 The hotels’ season is short, sometimes just a few months between January and April, so be sure to book ahead.
-For reservations, contact the Ice Hotel Canada or call them at 418/623-2888 or toll-free at 877/505-0423.
-The Hôtel de Glace is located at 9530, rue de la Faune Québec (Québec) G1G 5H9 Canada.
+Keep in mind that it’s probably sold out during Quebec City’s mid-February Winter Carnaval.
+For room reservations starting from CDN$399, contact the Ice Hotel Canada.
+Again, the Hôtel de Glace is located at Villages Vacances Valcartier so you can make your visit a long weekend’s adventure.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.